 Of course, one way around this is to not DCA with a brokerage.
 This way you won’t need to pay frequent commissions.
 But not everyone may be able to invest a lump sum straightaway, or have the risk appetite to do so.

 If you want the flexibility of investing on your own terms, Syfe Select is a great choice.
 Additionally, the more you invest, the lower your fees get ultimately.
 Your fees drop to 0.5% and 0.4% per year if your portfolio value grows above $20,000 and $100,000 respectively.

 I really like how Syfe Select allows you to add specific exposures that complement your current investments and keep track of all of them within one app.
 In fact, I see Syfe moving to become a super app for investing of sorts.
 It will be interesting to see how much further they take this customisation theme.

 Interested to start building your own portfolio?
-Enjoy ZERO fees for 6 months when you use our referral code FRUGALFOX.
-You will get SGD $30,000 managed FREE for 6 months.
-This works out to $75 saved in fees if you invest $30,000, so don’t forget to use it if you’re signing up for a Syfe account!
+Enjoy ZERO fees for 3 months when you use our referral code FRUGALFOX.
+You will get SGD $30,000 managed FREE for 3 months so don’t forget to use it if you’re signing up for a Syfe account!